vpenando/vpenando.github.io/about.md

 I'm also an OOP (+ RAII, SOLID, ...) lover.
 And a C++ / Go lover too.
 I'm passionate about programming and new technologies.

-PS: Even if this blog is in English, my articles are most of the time in French (sorry guys).
+PS: Even if this blog is in English, my posts are most of the time in French (sorry guys).